 Tsutsui, 46, who had expressed his desire to return to Maui and possibly run for mayor in the past, acknowledged that the impact of his decision to sit out the election will result in a mayor’s race that will be crowded, “especially after this.”

 “I’ve decided I won’t be launching a campaign for mayor,” he said Friday.

 He won’t be running for governor or re-election as lieutenant governor, either.
 Nor will he seek a seat in the state Legislature, including that of former House Speaker Joseph Souki, who is said to be considering retiring, should it become open.
 Tsutsui represented the state Senate district that encompasses Souki’s House district before becoming lieutenant governor in late 2012 in the wake of the death of U.S. Sen. Daniel Inouye.
-He was elected to the Senate in 2014.
+He was elected by the voters as lieutenant governor in 2014.

 “Long story short, I want to try to focus on my two babies I have at home,” he said.

 He and his wife, Lyndelle, were hit by an epiphany when dropping off their eldest daughter, Mikayla, at Oregon State University.

 “I think for both my wife and I, we dropped her off at school and like for most people who experience sending their kid away for the first time, it made me really stop and reflect,” he said.
 “What just happened?
 Where did that 18 years go?”

 For 15 of Mikayla’s 18 years, Tsutsui has been serving in the state Senate or as lieutenant governor.
 He has been in public office for the entire lives of his daughters Kaylee, 14, who is a freshman at Baldwin High, and Kenna, 9, a 4th-grader at Kamehameha Schools Maui.